mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
 Default is false.
 ## volume_devices

 volumeDevices is the list of block devices to be used by the container.
-This is a beta feature.

 #### device_path